AABoyles/MicrobeTrace/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a vulnerability in MicrobeTrace, please detail it in an email to microbetrace@cdc.gov.
-Please DO NOT file an issue report on Github.
-We'll get back to you within two business days.
-During those two days, we'll attempt to verify the vulnerability you're reporting, so we can respond to confirm or deny the validity of your report.
+If you discover a vulnerability in MicrobeTrace, please [file a security advisory](https://github.com/CDCgov/MicrobeTrace/security/advisories) or detail it in an email to microbetrace@cdc.gov.
+Please **do not** file an issue report on Github.
+We'll get back to you as soon as we've attempted to verify the vulnerability you're reporting.
 If your report is confirmed, we'll write and release a patch as quickly as we possibly can.

 ## See Also